chromalence/chroctl/README.md

 2. add it to chroctl help!!! pls bro this is 100% required.
 3. dont add COMPLETELY useless features, only i can do that. for example, chroctl run foot ( well, exec does exist, but atleast it sends notifications!! ) is USELESS. you can just go for example: foot. tjat easy.

+# LICENSE
+GPLv3. if you take my code, make it open source!! ( w/ gplv3 )

 # have a PHANTASTIC day, friend. u are cool & awesome <3